AnnaKoste/Front-End-Web-Developer/frontend-nanodegree-feedreader-master/README.md

 This is our RSS feed reader application.
 It uses the Google Feed Reader API to grab RSS feeds as JSON object.

+# Installing
+To run this project need to download the project from GitHub (https://github.com/AnnaKoste/Front-End-Web-Developer/tree/master/frontend-nanodegree-feedreader-master) and to run index.html.

 # Unit tests

 `feedreader.js` contains tests: